mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 ## High-level requirements

 In addition to the general structure, requirements may contain sub-requirements to create a hierarchy of requirements.
-Sub-requirements are created by *dot-like* notation, starting with the ID of the parent requirement.
+Sub-requirements may be created by *dot-like* notation, starting with the ID of the parent requirement.

 **Note:** The heading level should also be increased.